camunda/camunda-docs/docs/reference/announcements.md

 End of maintenance: 9th of April 2025

 :::caution
-Existing clusters can't currently be updated to `8.3.0` due to issues in data migration of web apps.
-We identified some bugs in `8.3.0`` that could prevent the migration from succeeding.
+For existing clusters we recommend updating to `8.3.1` directly and not `8.3.0` due to issues in data migration of Operate, Tasklist and Optimize that could prolong the migration or even blocking it from finishing.

-**8.3.0 can still be used with new clusters.** We will release a patch `8.3.1` soon, which will enable migration for existing clusters for SaaS and Self-Managed.
 :::

 :::caution Breaking change